compwron/compwron.github.io/_posts/2017-12-28-salary-history.md

 * 2016 San Francisco - ThoughtWorks (rejoin) 135,000 (How sure am I?
 Original document)
 * 2017 San Francisco - ThoughtWorks 144,500
 * 2017 San Francisco - Grand Rounds (offer) 155,000 + 10k signing and RSUs
-* 2018 San Francisco - San Francisco Square - I won't put this here yet, but base salary was slightly higher than what I had, plus enough RSUs to be nice if I don't mess up handling them.
+* 2018 San Francisco - Square - I won't put this here yet, but base salary was slightly higher than what I had, plus enough RSUs to be nice if I don't mess up handling them.

 My original "negotiation" with ThoughtWorks I remember vividly- it was in person, standing in the hallway with Julie (who is awesome <3) and I literally said "Well, I make minimum wage now, so... more than that?" ... not the brightest moment in negotiation history